vaultit/qvarn-mr/README.rst

         ]
     }

-Handlers should be defined in a importable Python file.
+Handlers should be defined in an importable Python file.

 Then you have to define new derived Qvarn resource types.
 Process how to define new resource type is not yet clear, but you can follow `BOL-493`_, to know,